IBM-Cloud/clouddatabases-migration-examples/README.md

-# Examples to on How to Migrate your Database from Compose to IBM Cloud Databases
+# Migration to IBM Cloud Databases Examples

 Each folder in this repository represents a database on IBM Cloud and Compose.
 Each folder contains a script and instructions on how to migrate from that a Compose database to an IBM Cloud Database.